OrganicaWild/OrganicaWild/readme.md

 ```
 cd <project folder>/Packages/OrganicaWild
 ```
-Rename folder to any name without a ~ at the end for it to appear inside of Unity.
+Rename folder to any name without a tilde (~) at the end for it to appear inside of Unity.
 ```
 mv Samples~ Samples
 ```